lambdaclass/ethrex-l2-contracts-kit/examples/uniswap/README.md

 export RPC_URL=http://localhost:1729
 ```
 > [!NOTE]
-> The `RPC_URL` needs to have this name in order for rex to recognize it as default RPC endpoint that it's going to use.
+> The `RPC_URL` needs to have this name in order for rex to recognize it as the default RPC endpoint that it's going to use.
 Otherwise it must be specified with the `--rpc-url` flag.

 Private Key of a Rich Account in L2 (account with high balance):